saihimakar/bit285-data-exploration/README.md

-# BIT 285 - Data Exploration Exercise
+# BIT 285 - Data Exploration Exercise Himakar
 ## Part 1 -  DataSource.aspx
 Review the Source code for the page and the use of the ArrayList as a data source Run the website and view the page.